-Policy/Requirements Traceability: OMB Circular A-130 - Appendix I, Responsibilities for Protecting and Managing Federal Information Resources; OMB M-17-12; NIST SP 800-53 Rev 4, PS-6
+Policy/Requirements Traceability: OMB Circular A-108, Federal Agency Responsibilities for Review, Reporting, and Publication under the Privacy Act; OMB Memorandum M-17-12, Preparing for and Responding to a Breach of Personally Identifiable Information; NIST SP 800-53 Rev 4, PS-6 non-disclosure agreement, rules of behavior, or equivalent document, and proof of participation in security and privacy awareness training.

-6. SSA shall maintain records of authorized personnel with access to NDNH information.
-The records shall contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of the individual's participation in security and privacy awareness training.
-SSA shall make such records available to OCSE upon request.
+6. SSA shall maintain records of authorized personnel with access to the NDNH information.
+The records shall contain a copy of each individual's signed

 OCSE maintains a record of personnel with access to the agency finder files.
-The records will contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of the individual's participation in security and privacy awareness training.
+The records will contain a copy of each individual's signed non-disclosure agreement, rules of behavior, or equivalent document, and proof of individual's participation in security and privacy awareness training.